ndDhakad/SpaceXNext/README.md

 - Found few null values for landing_success field.
 I replace the null values with 'NA' as I thought null is not a value user would like to see on the UI.
 - There were few image urls which has null values, this was throwing error while rendering.
 I replace null with dummy image url, so a question mark image would appear in place whre image url is not present.
 - Faced issue initially with route but then was able to overcome it by trying few things.
-- I have given 'Apply' and 'Reset' buttons on filer.
-'Apply' button will reduce the number of api calls when used it trying to select multiple filters.